Mom’s Frito Taco Salad with Catalina Dressing

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-This Frito Taco Salad with Catalina Dressing is hands down, the best Frito salad recipe out there!
-The salad is always the standout “salad dish” for potlucks!
+This Frito Taco Salad with Catalina Dressing is hands down the best Frito salad recipe out there!
+It is always the standout “salad dish” for potlucks!

 Mom’s Frito Taco Salad with Catalina Dressing

-We have a family get together planned on Sunday at my sister-in-law’s house and have been asked to bring a dish.
-I decided my Mom’s Frito Taco Salad with Catalina Dressing recipe will be perfect.
-It’s such a great salad recipe and always gets polished off whenever I take it to a potluck.
+We have a family get-together planned on Sunday at my sister-in-law’s house and have been asked to bring a dish.
+I decided my Mom’s Frito Taco Salad with Catalina Dressing recipe would be perfect.
+It’s such a great salad recipe that it always gets polished off whenever I take it to a potluck.

-With the holiday weekend coming up, I figured I’m not the only one trying to think of a dish to bring to a potluck, so I thought the taco salad recipe would be a perfect recipe to share with you guys today.
+With the holiday weekend coming up, I figured wasn’t the only one trying to think of a dish to bring to a potluck, so I thought the taco salad recipe would be a perfect recipe to share with you guys today.

 Why You Should Make this Frito Taco Salad

-Can I just admit right now, that it’s been so long since I made this Frito Taco Salad – I forgot how delicious it really is!
+Can I admit right now that it’s been so long since I made this Frito Taco Salad – I forgot how delicious it really is.

 And before you ask, yes, salads can be a main dish!
-The only issue you might face with a salad for dinner is that when you say the word “salad”, some kids will automatically complain!
-(I’ve got one that will try anything and another that complains about everything not made with chicken and can’t be cooked in the air fryer, lol.)
+The only issue you might face with a salad for dinner is that when you say the word “salad,” some kids will automatically complain!
+(I’ve got one who will try anything and another who complains about everything not made with chicken and can’t be cooked in the air fryer, lol.)

 The greatest thing about a Frito Salad is the FRITOS!